Yancheng Jiangsu, China Travel Guide

 Shopping malls often have extensive food courts with Chinese and international fast-food options.

-McDonald's, KFC, Pizza Hut, Starbucks are present in larger centers.
+McDonald's, KFC, Pizza Hut, Starbucks exist in larger centers.

 A few Japanese or Korean restaurants, especially in larger shopping centers.